mrtergl/SecTool/README.md

 <br>

 ## To Run Project in Terminal
+- ### The API Key for VirusTotal is mine.
+You can replace it with yours if you have advantaged profile in VirusTotal.
 - ### If you want to run the scipt in terminal, you have to look at <a href="https://github.com/mrtergl/VirusTotal_Python_URL_Scan">this link</a>.
 - ### Do not change the folder and file names in python script.
 - ### All files will be at C:/Users/{user}/SecTool.